Home » Bee Farm Blog » Bees » Honey Bee vs Yellow Jacket: Alike Yet Different

 Yellow jacket worker on a blade of grass image.

-The honey bee diet consists of primarily nectar and pollen products.
+What do honey bees eat?
+The diet of the honey bee consists of primarily nectar and pollen products.
 Plant nectar is collected from blooming plants and converted into honey.

 Pollen is also gathered by forager bees and transformed into bee bread.
 It is the sole protein source for the colony and vital to rearing young.